Proven Bristol Criminal Defense Attorney Ready To Help You

 The Rhode Island criminal justice system is a minefield set by the prosecution for the defense.
 Elements of cooperation do emerge from time to time as in plea bargaining negotiations.
 Even there, however, prosecutors often play hardball by jacking up the charges to leave themselves room to bargain.
 At Abilheira Law, we have successfully navigated many a minefield.

-“Allison is a superb attorney.
+“Allison is a superb lawyer.
 My experience with her could not have been better.
 She knows the law, has the relationships with the court personnel which matter and, most importantly of all, is effective.
-As an attorney myself who has worked throughout my career with other attorneys of varying stripes, Allison ranks among the best.” – Brian Theodore
+As an attorney myself who has worked throughout my career with other legal team of varying stripes, Allison ranks among the best.” – Brian Theodore

 We defend clients charged with a wide variety of offenses, including: